moq-wg/moq-transport/draft-lcurley-warp.md

 * MUST establish a new WebTransport session to the provided URL upon receipt of a `GOAWAY` message.
 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
-* SHOULD remain connected for two servers for a short period, processing segments from both in parallel.
+* SHOULD remain connected for two servers for a short period, processing objects from both in parallel.

 # SETUP Parameters